jwaliszko/ExpressiveAnnotations/README.md

 func can be an enum value as well as property, field or function name.

-Expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx).
+Provided expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx).
 A delegate containing the compiled version of the lambda expression described by produced expression tree is then executed for given model object.
 As a result of expression evaluation, boolean flag is returned.

-Client side on the other hand receives unchanged expression string from server.
+When working with ASP.NET MVC stack, client side mechanism is additionally available.
+Client receives unchanged expression string from server.
 Such an expression is then evaluated using build-in [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) within the context of model object.
-Such a model, analogical to server side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).
+Such a model, analogously to the server side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).

 #####Built-in functions: